Wondering how the library can help? Start here.

-To get a broad overview of our services, we recommend starting with our “Information for” pages, where we’ve tailored information for specific groups, such as international students, instructors, and clinical providers.
+To get a broad overview of our services, we recommend starting with our “Information for” pages, where we’ve tailored information for specific groups, including undergraduate, transfer, and international students, instructors, clinical providers and more.

 We’ve also added some tips below.
-If you’re still not finding what you need, contact us for help at Ask a Librarian.
+If you’re still not finding what you need, use Ask a Librarian.

 Find a space to work

 Not sure when we’re open?
 Browse our hours by location.
-Mcards are required for access after 5pm and on the weekends.
+MCards are sometimes required for evening or overnight access; check the website for specifics.

 Get research help